Average-case Speedup for Product Formulas: Non-Random -Local Hamiltonians

 \section{Non-Random $k$-Local Hamiltonians}

-This section applies the framework developed in Section~\ref{sec:prelim_hyper} to show the main result for non-random Hamiltonians. \begin{thm}[Trotter error in $k$-local models] To simulate a $k$-local Hamiltonian using $\ell$-th order Suzuki formula, the gate complexity
+This section presents the main result of this work.
+We evaluate Hypercontractivity (Section~\ref{sec:prelim_hyper}) for Trotter error of non-random Hamiltonians. \begin{thm}[Trotter error in $k$-local models] To simulate a $k$-local Hamiltonian using $\ell$-th order Suzuki formula, the gate complexity

-\end{thm} The $p$-norm estimate and Proposition~\ref{prop:typical_Schatten} imply concentration for typical input states via Markov's inequality. \begin{cor} Draw $\ket{\psi}$ from a 1-design ensemble (i.e., $\BE[ \ket{\psi}\bra{\psi}] =\vI/\tr[\vI]$), then
+\end{thm} The $p$-norm estimate and Proposition~\ref{prop:typical_Schatten} imply concentration for typical input states via Markov's inequality. \begin{cor} Draw $\ket{\psi}$ from an orthonormal basis $\BE[ \ket{\psi}\bra{\psi}] =\vI/\tr[\vI]$, then